GUEST POST BY LINDSEY WILCOX, CLEAR LAW INSTITUTE

 Listening is at the core of great communication, and great communication is the foundation for trust.
 Without effective communication, establishing trust and creativity can become incredibly difficult, if not impossible.

 Employee surveys are the single best way to listen to your team in a hybrid work environment.
-WorkTango’s robust technology can let you easily deploy frequent pulse surveys to listen to the most pressing needs of employees.
-Schedule a demo to learn more!
+WorkTango’s Surveys & Insights solution allows you to easily deploy frequent pulse surveys to listen to the most pressing needs of employees.
+Schedule a demo to learn more.

 Don’t try to convert everyone to your way of thinking.
-Instead, value the fact that your employees bring different experiences and a different set of expectations to the workplace.
-Value the fact your employees have different perspectives.
+Instead, celebrate the fact that your employees bring different experiences, perspectives, and expectations to the workplace.

 Encourage your employees to express their different points of view.
 The result will be a more innovative and likely a more successful organization.